Westfield Mall of the Netherlands

 Westfield Mall of the Netherlands is a shopping mall located in Leidschendam in the Netherlands.
+With a total retail floor area of 117,000 m2 it is the largest shopping mall in the Netherlands.

 History

 Leidsenhage 1971–2017

 November 21, 1969, marks the official start of the construction works for the shopping center known at the time as Leidsenhage.
 The official opening is on 23 September 1971.

 Mall of the Netherlands

 On 6 March 2014, the municipality of Leidschendam-Voorburg and owner Unibail-Rodamco-Westfield signed an agreement on the future of the Leidsenhage shopping centre.
 After elaboration of the plans, the renovation started in the autumn of 2016.
 The existing shopping center was demolished in phases and replaced by a new building.

 Development and construction

 Both the existing shells and the new buildings are connected by a façade with a white concrete top inspired by voile fabric, transforming itself along the building.
-The facade has been made of ultra-high-performance concrete.
+The façade has been made of ultra-high-performance concrete.
 The simpler curved concrete panels are cast in adaptable steel moulds.
 The more complexly curved concrete panels are cast in moulds milled from large blocks of MDF.

-The mall received a BREEAM excellent certification.
+In july 2023 the mall received a BREEAM in use v6 excellent certification on both asset and management.